Corporate Governance Report 2019

 Board of Directors

 In accordance with Active Biotech’s Articles of Association, the Board comprises between three and nine members with at most nine deputies.
-The 2017 AGM elected the current Board, which consists of four ordinary members with no deputies.
-Mats Arnhög was elected Chairman of the Board.
-The AGM resolved that remuneration of the Board’s ordinary members be paid in the amount of SEK 125,000 per year for Board members who are not employed at the company, and remuneration of the Chairman of the Board be paid in the amount of SEK 250,000 per year.
-For a more detailed presentation of the Board members and President & CEO, see page 56–57 in the Annual Report for 2017.
-Of the Board members elected by the 2017 AGM, all are independent in relation to the company and executive management.
-Three of the four members are independent in relation to the company’s major shareholders.
-Mats Arnhög is not independent of the shareholder MGA Holding AB, in which he is Chairman of the Board and owner.
+The 2019 AGM elected the current Board, which consists of four ordinary members with no deputies.
+Michael Shalmi was elected Chairman of the Board.
+The AGM resolved that remuneration of the Board’s ordinary members be paid in the amount of SEK 200,000 per year for Board members who are not employed at the company, and remuneration of the Chairman of the Board be paid in the amount of SEK 500,000 per year.
+For a more detailed presentation of the Board members and President & CEO, see page 36-37 of this Annual Report.
+Of the Board members elected by the 2019 AGM, all are independent in relation to the company and executive management.
+All of the four members are independent in relation to the company’s major shareholders.

 The work of the Board and formal work plan